Vajram-And-RaviVajram-And-Ravi

 • But after being forced to retreat by the British at the Second Battle of Kanpur, he went to Gwalior.

-Causes of Failure of the 1857 Revolt
+Reasons of Failure of the Revolt of 1857

 • Lack of a Unified Programme and Ideology: The rebellion swept off the British system of government and administration in India, but they had no forward-looking plan in mind.
 This made them rely on the outmoded feudal system with Bahadur Shah at its head.